-Q: So, how does the boat setting for The Suite Life on Deck compare to the hotel setting for The Suite Life of Zack and Cody?
+Q: How does the boat setting for The Suite Life on Deck compare to the hotel setting for The Suite Life of Zack and Cody?

 Brenda: It’s funny because we’re on the exact same set, so it’s like going home every day.
 But the great thing about it is it’s really for all of our characters.
 It’s really let us kind of grow.
 Because what better way to be in a hotel than to be in a moving hotel, than to have to go to different ports, to different cultures, different characters?
 Throwing these characters that you know and love into extreme circumstances.
 I mean, we got to go to Greece, to Rome, to Parrot Island.
 We’re stuck in a lifeboat next week.
 So you get to see these characters thrown into these crazy situations.
 So it’s been really fun for us.
 We had a Disney Channel star from Rome, Jacobo Sarno, on our show.
 And it was so amazing because we wouldn’t have had that on Suite Life.
 So it’s been really cool.
 It’s been a fun adventure.

-Q: Now, have you gotten to go to any actual locations?
+Q: Have you gone to any actual locations?

 Brenda: The only time we actually got to do anything was when we went on the Disney Cruise ship to promote the show.
 We went to the Caribbean to Castaway Key.
 But everything else is on our Hollywood lot.
 Show business!

-Q: Your fans know you really well.
-What's something they may not know about you?
+Q: What’s something your fans may not know about you?